 The Grand Ole Opry is located northeast of Downtown Nashville in the Opryland district and tours are offered seven days a week, although availability depends on concert schedules.

-The Johnny Cash Museum – The museum features the largest collection of Johnny Cash artifacts and memorabilia.
+– The museum features the largest collection of Johnny Cash artifacts and memorabilia.
 Various exhibits highlight different periods of Cash's life including his time in the military and his famous prison concert tour.

 Nashville Parks and Recreation – Nashville offers over 120 different park properties, 19 greenways, and over 13,000 acres of open space.
 These parks offer something for everyone including trails and nature programs.
 Some highlights of the Nashville Parks and Recreation are: